MostlyAdequate/mostly-adequate-guide/ch2.md

 Okay, let's get down to the reasons to favor first class functions.
 As we saw in the `getServerStuff` and `BlogController` examples, it's easy to add layers of indirection that have no actual value and only increase the amount of code to maintain and search through.

-In addition, if a function we are needlessly wrapping does change, we must also change our wrapper function.
+In addition, if a function that we are needlessly wrapping does change, we must also change our wrapper function.

 ```js
 httpGet('/post/2', function(json) {